 Assessing the problem text

-pilcrow or paragraph mark (¶), then AutoFormat may be all you need.
+pilcrow or paragraph mark (¶), as shown in Figure 1 above, then AutoFormat may be all you need.
 If each line

 ends in a bent arrow